ChrisPenner/focus/README.md

 - [ ] Fix annoying ansi codes coming from diagnose even on no-color mode.
 - [ ] Pass env vars via an `%env` object.
 - [ ] Make 'at' work with records, including typechecking
+- [x] ~Set default input mode to a single 'null', but allow stdin to be passed as a file via '-'~
 - [x] ~Add 'prompt' command to fill in results interactively.~
 - [x] ~Implement "aligned" mode~
 - [x] ~Fix or warn on cases which trigger unsafePartsOf (e.g. changing number of elements in returned list)~